Roy Spears, of Silox Adobe and Rammed Earth Water Repellents, discusses the beauty, benefits and protective needs of rammed earth in the video above.

 Silox Anti-Dust Formulation

-Adobe homeowners with expensive wood flooring, carpet and tile need to be concerned with this aspect of adobe so they can minimize the potential damage that can occur when these earth particles get ground underfoot.
-Antique furniture and other heirlooms must also be protected from particles falling on top of them and becoming the cause of scratches.
+Adobe homeowners with expensive wood flooring, carpet and tile need to be concerned with this aspect of adobe and rammed earth so they can minimize the potential damage that can occur when these earth particles get ground underfoot.
+Antique furniture, heirlooms, paintings, household appliances, electronic equipment and clothing must also be protected from particles falling on them and becoming the cause of scratches, malfunction, or ruin.

 For interior use only.

 Silox Specialty Water Repellents are formulated specifically for adobe and rammed earth.
-An “Adobe Master” approved product which $139.75 per five-gallon bucket.
+Our “Anti-Dust Formulation” is an “Adobe Master” approved product which $109.75 per five-gallon bucket.
 Now available in our retail locations in Phoenix (602-510-2451), Sedona (928-204-1706) and available for pick-up in Tucson, AZ.
 We ship across the country.
+All invoicing and payments are only done through PayPal; this way, I don’t see your credit card information and all your personal, private identifiers are kept safe and confidential.

 - Binds up loose and damaging particles of interior adobe.